holy-unblocker/website-legacy-aio/README.md

 [![Deploy to Koyeb](https://www.koyeb.com/static/images/deploy/button.svg)](https://github.com/holy-unblocker/website-aio/wiki/Deploy-to-Koyeb)

-If you are deploying to an alternative service or to a server, refer to the [wiki](https://github.com/holy-unblocker/website-aio/wiki).
+If you are deploying to an alternative service or to a server, refer to [Deploy via terminal](https://github.com/holy-unblocker/website-aio/wiki/Deploy-via-terminal).

+Additional information can be found on the [wiki](https://github.com/holy-unblocker/website-aio/wiki).

 If you need help deploying, open a ticket in our [Discord server](https://discord.gg/gvenmHBZsQ).